aneto0/Data-Storage-Falcon/README.md

 ## Installation

 ### MDSplus

+This procedure is to be performed in the server that will host the database.

 #### Procedure

 1. Install the [MDSplus alpha database](http://www.mdsplus.org/index.php/Latest_RPM%27s_and_Yum_repositories) as a xinetd service (this is performed by following instructions provided in the [MDSplus wiki](http://www.mdsplus.org/index.php/Documentation:Tutorial:RemoteAccess)).